This summer, be especially vigilant about a tiny menace that could spoil your appetite for years.

 A bite from the lone star tick — “a very aggressive tick that bites humans,” as the Centers for Disease Control and Prevention describes it — can lead people to develop an allergy to red meat and, in some cases, dairy.

-There are now more than 5,000 known cases of the allergy in the U.S. alone, said Dr. Scott Commins, an allergist and associate professor at the University of North Carolina at Chapel Hill School of Medicine.
+The rising numbers worry Dr. Scott Commins, an allergist and associate professor at the University of North Carolina at Chapel Hill School of Medicine.

 The lone star tick is widespread in the southeastern and eastern U.S., and is now being found as far north as Maine, Wisconsin and Canada.
 A crowdsourced map is keeping track of alpha-gal allergy cases worldwide.

 One reason may be the explosion of the deer population on the East coast, said Dr. Thomas Platts-Mills, who heads the division of allergy and clinical immunology at the University of Virginia and who helped discover the link between the lone star tick and the allergy.

 A deer can carry 500 ticks — primarily lone star ticks, he said.

 “This is a very odd situation: most ticks are specific for some animal, so there are dog ticks, pig ticks, cattle ticks — these ticks really don’t like humans much.
 But the lone star tick really does like humans,” Platts-Mills said.
 “We’ve got deer on the lawns and they’re dropping these ticks everywhere.”